zombocom/rundoc/test/fixtures/rails_5/rundoc.md

 ## Dyno sleeping and scaling

 By default, new applications are deployed to a free dyno.
 Free apps will "sleep" to conserve resources.
-You can find more information about this behavior by reading about [free dyno behavior](https://devcenter.heroku.com/articles/free-dyno-hours).
+You can find more information about this behavior by reading about [free dyno behavior](free-dyno-hours).

 To avoid dyno sleeping, you can upgrade to a hobby or professional dyno type as described in the [Dyno Types](dyno-types) article.
 For example, if you migrate your app to a professional dyno, you can easily scale it by running a command telling Heroku to execute a specific number of dynos, each running your web process type.

-## Rails console
+## Run the Rails console

 Heroku allows you to run commands in a [one-off dyno](one-off-dynos) - scripts and applications that only need to be executed when needed - using the `heroku run` command.
 Use this to launch a Rails console process attached to your local terminal for experimenting in your app's environment: